LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/EnhancedManagerWorkspace/new-agent-manager-experience.md

 ---

-For messaging managers that are using the new manager workspace, it is also recommended to use the enhanced Agent Workspace.
+For messaging managers that are using the new Manager Workspace, it is also recommended to use the enhanced Agent Workspace.
 Together, these two workspaces create holistic workflows for messaging managers.
 Both workspaces can be [configured on or off by permission settings](/agent-manager-workspace-manager-tools-for-messaging-enhanced-manager-workspace-for-messaging-manager-workspace-user-guide.html).

-This document covers how some of the workflows for managers will look when using a **combination of the new manager workspace and enhanced Agent Workspace.**
+This document covers how some of the workflows for managers will look when using a **combination of the new Manager Workspace and enhanced Agent Workspace.**

 {: .notice}
-**Please note:** For managers that do not turn on the enhanced Agent Workspace, the manager workspace will be as an add-on only and there will be no effect on their existing workflows.
+**Please note:** For managers that do not turn on the enhanced Agent Workspace, the Manager Workspace will be as an add-on only and there will be no effect on their existing workflows.

 Quick summary of where information can be found once you enable the enhanced Agent Workspace:

 Section | For agents | For managers
 --- | --- | ---
 All Conversations | Available in the new “connections” module within the Agent Workspace. | Available in the new “connections” module within the Agent Workspace.
 Open Conversations | Agent conversations are managed in My Conversations within the Agent Workspace.
 Agents with the “view other agents conversations” permission turned on can view them in All Conversations.
-Without this permission they will not be able to see other agent’s conversations. | Conversation widget in manager workspace for quick view and All Conversations list for full view.
+Without this permission they will not be able to see other agent’s conversations. | Conversation widget in Manager Workspace for quick view and All Conversations list for full view.
 Conversations joined by managers will appear in the My Conversations area of the Agent Workspace.
-Messaging agents | Will not be viewable to agents | Available in new manager workspace Agents widget
+Messaging agents | Will not be viewable to agents | Available in new Manager Workspace Agents widget

-If you have the manager workspace enabled, but not the new Agent Workspace, the tabs described in the table above will remain in the Visitors module.
+If you have the Manager Workspace enabled, but not the new Agent Workspace, the tabs described in the table above will remain in the Visitors module.

 ## Manager workflows
-The following describes how agent manager workflows will work across the two main workspaces: the manager workspace and the Agent Workspace + All Conversations.
+The following describes how agent manager workflows will work across the two main workspaces: the Manager Workspace and the Agent Workspace + All Conversations.

 We'll cover the following workflows:
 * [Monitoring agents during a shift: for status and performance](/agent-manager-workspace-manager-tools-for-messaging-new-manager-workspace-for-messaging-new-agent-manager-experience.html#monitoring-agents-during-a-shift-for-status-and-performance)